-Joining events allow for describing actors becoming members of a group with a more detailed path from E74 Group through, P144i gained member by, E85 Joining, P143 joined, E39 Actor, compared to the shortcut offered by P107 has current or former member (is current or former member of).
+Joining events allow for describing people becoming members of a group with a more detailed path from E74 Group through, P144i gained member by, E85 Joining, P143 joined, E39 Actor, compared to the shortcut offered by P107 has current or former member (is current or former member of).

-P144.1 kind of member: E55 Type

-This property can be used to specify the type of membership or the role the member has in the group.
+The property P144.1 kind of member can be used to specify the type of membership or the role the member has in the group.